 Luckily, they didn't.
 These chips were kettle-cooked with a lot of the orange powder that you would find on a typical barbecue chip.
 These did have a unique taste: When you first bite in there's a very sweet barbecue taste, but after a few seconds, it changes to a really hot and spicy kick that will make you reach for a beverage.
 It was really quite amazing on the time delay from the sweet taste to the hot taste.
 With most hot chips the kick comes quickly.
 Bravo to Tim's for figuring out a way to delay the spice kick.
 These would be good for playing a practical joke on someone who doesn't like hot chips.

 Shop: Buy potato chips on Amazon #ad

-Aroma: Smells like ordinary barbecue aroma.
+Smell test: Smells like ordinary barbecue aroma.